Musyoki-Gerald/pharmacy-management-system/README.md

 Visual display unit 800*600colors (1366*768 high colors)

 ## Additional Information
--Check the triggers, procedures, and functions for further understanding.
+Check the triggers, procedures, and functions for further understanding.
--If a new employee has been added, their login details can only be added using the database server.
+If a new employee has been added, their login details can only be added using the database server.
--Admin login details can only be changed using the database server.
+Admin login details can only be changed using the database server.

 For major changes, please open an issue first to discuss what you would like to change.

 *Feel free to contact for any further queries via geraldmusyoki49@gmail.com*